redis/redis-doc/topics/cluster-spec.md

 * After some time it may be reachable again.
 * A client with a not updated routing table may write to it before the master is converted to a slave (of the new master) by the cluster.

 Practically this is very unlikely to happen because nodes not able to reach the majority of other masters for enough time to be failed over, no longer accept writes, and when the partition is fixed writes are still refused for a small amount of time to allow other nodes to inform about configuration changes.
-All the nodes in general try to reach a node that joins the cluster again as fast as possible, using a non-blocking connection attempt and sending a ping packet (that is enough to upgrade the node configuration) as soon as there is a new link with the node.
-This makes unlikely that a node is not informed about configuration changes before it returns writable again.

 Redis Cluster loses a non trivial amount of writes on partitions where there is a minority of masters and at least one or more clients, since all the writes sent to the masters may potentially get lost if the masters are failed over in the majority side.

-For a master to be failed over, it must be not reachable by the majority of masters for at least `NODE_TIMEOUT`, so if the partition is fixed before that time, no write is lost.
+Specifically, for a master to be failed over, it must be not reachable by the majority of masters for at least `NODE_TIMEOUT`, so if the partition is fixed before that time, no write is lost.
 When the partition lasts for more than `NODE_TIMEOUT`, the minority side of the cluster will start refusing writes as soon as `NODE_TIMEOUT` time has elapsed, so there is a maximum window after which the minority becomes no longer available, hence no write is accepted and lost after that time.

 Availability
 ---